70Gage70/UlamMethod.jl/docs/src/api.md

-# Core API
+# API

-These are the core methods and types used by UlamMethod.jl.
+These are the methods and types used by UlamMethod.jl.

 ## Index
 ```@index